 Improving recycling performance to minimise the volume of residual waste is a complex task and everyone has a part to play in achieving this - from manufacturers to retailers, consumers, local authorities and waste management companies.
 New national measures introduced under the Environment Act and the Government's Resources & Waste Strategy are likely to result in significant changes to all council recycling and waste management services over the next decade with the aim of getting to a national average municipal recycling rate of 65% by 2035.
+However, implementation of the Resources and Waste Strategy has been significantly delayed and uncertainty remains over the deliverability of these reforms.

-Not everything can be recycled though and, even under the most ambitious future local recycling scenarios, there will still be a proportion of residual waste that needs to be treated through energy recovery.
+With or without these reforms, not everything can be recycled though and, even under the most ambitious future local recycling scenarios, there will still be a proportion of residual waste (representing hundreds of thousands of tonnes a year from the region) that will need to be treated through energy recovery to avoid sending it to landfill.